-The time period was between 1947 and 1963 was the most dangerous of the Cold War period when the two new superpowers – USA and USSR – almost came close in starting another world war, but skilful diplomatic manoeuvres and cooler heads prevailed in the end to negate the possibility of such a war.
+The time period between 1947 and 1963 was the most dangerous of the Cold War period when the two superpowers – USA and USSR – almost came close in starting another world war, but skillful diplomatic maneuvers and cooler heads prevailed in the end to negate the possibility of such a war.

 This article will give details about the events that happened during this time period within the context of the Civil War Examination.

 The destruction of Hiroshima (August, 6) and Nagasaki (August 9) in 1945 through the atom bombs demonstrated the prowess of a terrifying new technology to the world.
 Soon the former World War II allies would be racing ahead to develop their own nuclear weapons from that point on.

 Until August 1949 the United States had a monopoly on the new weapon.
 With the explosion of the Soviet atomic bomb and the development in the following decade of thermonuclear bombs with ever greater destructive capacity, the strategic balance was altered.
 The more anxious each side became about its security, the more effort was put into stockpiling weapons capable of obliterating a great part of the globe.

 With the developments of rockets in preference to long-range bombers as the means to carry nuclear weapons, the Soviet Union was able to bring the threat to bear on distant American cities.
 Equally, by 1956 it was calculated that the US nuclear arsenal could inflict 200 million casualties on the Soviet population

 Dynamics of the Cold War Confrontation